 IDS calls on Government for legal recognition of Irish Sign Language

-The Irish Deaf Society (IDS) is putting pressure on the Government in the continuing pursuit of the legal recognition of Irish Sign Language (ISL).
-It comes a fortnight after a highly public protest over the issue outside the Dáil that marked International Week of the Deaf.
+The Irish Deaf Society (IDS) continues to call on the Government in the pursuit of the legal recognition of Irish Sign Language (ISL).

-The motion on Irish Sign Language is being brought before the Seanad tomorrow by Senator Conway which has also been signed by 17 other senators.
-This motion seeks to implement guidelines on policy for public recognition of ISL.
-The motion comes after 30 years of campaigning for equality by the Deaf community and the IDS, with momentum having picked up in the last year with 18 Local Authorities voting unanimously in support of the recognition of ISL as a matter of urgency.
+The bill on Irish Sign Language for the Deaf Community is being brought before the Seanad for the 2nd stage of proceedings this Wednesday.
+The main sponsor is Senator Daly.
+This bill seeks to implement guidelines on policy for public recognition of ISL.
+The bill follows 30 years of campaigning for equality by the Deaf community and the IDS, with momentum having picked up in the last year with 31 Local Authorities voting unanimously in support of the recognition of ISL as a matter of urgency.

-Without legal protections Deaf people face uncertain and limited access to society.
+Without legal protection, Deaf people face uncertain and limited access to society.
 From access to education and healthcare, to interpreting standards and television programming, legal recognition will go a long way towards removing barriers that exclude Deaf people on a day-to-day basis.
-Irish Sign Language has become a keystone for achieving Equality for Deaf people, without which places Deaf people at social, economic, and cultural disadvantage.
+Irish Sign Language has become a keystone for achieving equality for Deaf people, without which places Deaf people at social, economic, and cultural disadvantage.